Detailed course offerings (Time Schedule) are available for

 Covers common pharmacokinetic mechanisms underlying clinically important interactions between drugs, and patient- and drug-related factors that predispose a patient to adverse drug effects.
 Includes case-based discussion of approaches to identification, clinical evaluation, and clinical management of drug-drug interaction risk.
 Prerequisite: PHARM 558; PHARM 559; PHARM 560; PHARM 561; PHARM 563; PHARM 564, and PHARM 565.

 PCEUT 513 Basic Concepts in Pharmacogenetics and Toxicogenomics (3)

 Addresses current technologies for DNA sequencing, genotyping, RNA and epigenetic analysis and basic concepts of pharmacogenetics and toxicogenomics.
 Emphasis placed on applications of genomic technologies to the understanding of "gene-environment interactions" that cause variability in drug treatment responses, as well as diseases of public health importance, including cancer, chronic neurological diseases, and adverse drug reactions.
 Offered: jointly with ENV H 513/PHG 513; W.

 Graduate students attend seminars and make one formal presentation per year while in residence; maximum of three presentations.
 Credit/no-credit only.
 Offered: jointly with MEDCH 520.

-PCEUT 531 P-Pharmaceutical Formulation: Principles and Dosage Forms (4) Lee, Mao, Shen
+PCEUT 531 Pharmaceutical Formulation: Principles and Dosage Forms (4)

 PCEUT 532 Clinical Pharmacokinetics (4)

 Covers basic principles of pharmacokinetics and their application to the clinical setting.
-Includes the design of an appropriate dosing regimen, such as single-dose intravenous and oral kinetics, multiple dosing, nonlinear pharmacokinetics, metabolite kinetics, pharmacogenetics, and the role of disease in drug clearance and dose requirements, and kinetics of drug-drug interactions.
+Includes the design of an appropriate dosing regimen, such as single-dose intravenous and oral administration, multiple dosing, nonlinear pharmacokinetics, metabolite kinetics, pharmacodynamics, inter-individual variability and the physiological basis of pharmacokinetics.
 Prerequisite: PCEUT 531.
+Offered: W.